Graduate Certificate of Teaching English to Speakers of other Languages

 |ECL774||Learning An Additional Language "|

 |ECL776||Language Testing and Assessment "|

 |EXR796||Research Paper Part A "|

 Students commencing prior to Trimester 2 2012:

-Refer to 2012 Handbook course entry for detailed course rules.
+Refer to 2012 Handbook course entry for course rules and structure.

-Refer to 2012 Handbook course entry for course structure.
+Refer to 2014 Handbook course entry for course rules and structure.